 Take your 4th graders to Austin with "Arlie the Armadillo" to experience what they’re learning in social studies!
-As your students explore Waco’s Texas Ranger Hall of Fame and Museum and the Bullock Texas State History Museum and the Texas State Capitol in Austin, they will learn about Texas history and government with a focus on the regions of Texas, the Texas Revolution, and the legislative process.
+During visits to Waco’s Texas Ranger Hall of Fame and Museum and Bullock Texas State History Museum and the Texas State Capitol in Austin, your students will learn about Texas history and government with a focus on the Texas Revolution, the regions of Texas, and the legislative process.
 The best part is, we handle the details so you don’t have to.
 Charter bus?
 Check.
 Reservations?
 Check.
 Fun, meaningful, TEKS-based curriculum for the entire day?
 Check.
-Join us on “Proud to be Texan” for a day your students won’t soon forget and to discover just exactly why Texans are so proud!
+Come along on “Proud to be Texan” for a day your students won’t soon forget and to discover just exactly why Texans are so proud!

 "This field trip is extremely organized and so fun!
-They review so many things the students are learning in the classroom and it's awesome for the students to see what they are studying in real life."
+The students review so many things they are learning in the classroom and it's awesome for the students to see what they are studying in real life."

 -Teacher, Allen ISD